expo/expo/docs/versions/unversioned/introduction/installation.md

 title: Installation
 ---

-There are two tools that you need to develop apps with Expo - a desktop development tool and a mobile client to open your app.
+There are two tools that you need to develop apps with Expo: a local development tool and a mobile client to open your app.

-## Desktop Development Tool: XDE
+## Local Development Tool: XDE (or exp)

+### Desktop Tool: XDE

 XDE stands for Expo Development Environment.
 It is a standalone desktop app that includes all dependencies you'll need to get started.